S4 method for class 'MSAassess'

 Value

-The profile generic returns a data frame of the likelihood values that correspond to
+First, profile contains a data frame of the likelihood values that correspond to

 Likelihood